 But here’s the thing: A human can explain it all.
 Patients may crave one on ones, and even practitioners may benefit from a chat or email with a pathologist to double-check that they’re on the right track, notes Tracy George, MD, ARUP medical director, Hematology.

 That’s why pathologists at ARUP routinely help flesh out complex reports by phone or email.
 After all, while pathologists research disease and understand diagnostic tests, sometimes they are needed for their human selves—in the name of better healthcare.

 Industrywide, the need for human explanation fits into an ongoing discussion of future roles for practitioners of diagnostic medicine.
 Will pathologists become active members of hospital teams or boards?
 Will they, like anesthesiologists and other practitioners, prep patients and explain cases in clinical visits once a week or so?
 In ARUP’s podcast LabMind, host Brian Jackson, MD, ARUP medical director, Business Development, IT, and Support Services, interviewed Andrew Fletcher, MD, ARUP medical director, Consultative Services, about healthcare systems of the future, and which skills pathologists will need.
-To check it out, scroll down to Podcast #1 at this link.

 In the meantime, pathologists at ARUP actively engage with medical practitioners, and sometimes patients.
 They discuss topics that include: